LiteShake/Cognizance/Task-6/Part 2_ Documentation/README.md

 <p>
 On June 2021, Inspired by some Discord bots me and my friends decided to create our own Discord bots.
 I'm interested in Artificial Intelligence very much.
 So I planned to undertake an A.I Discord bot project.

 After seeing many discord bots I felt like they are just, you know .. bots.
-They respond to commands and respond.
+They read commands and respond.
 I wanted to create a chatbot that mingles with everyone, play games, make jokes, have fun etc just like a normal human.
 </p>

 ## <u style="color:#ff63c6" > Current State </u>